Dr. Machelle Skinner

 - MSN – Liberty University, 2012

 - BSN – Missouri Western State University, 2005

-My career started in ambulatory care clinics as a LPN and has evolved to include higher levels of nursing education and practice in emergency nursing, school nursing, and primary care.
+My career started in ambulatory care clinics as an LPN and has evolved to include higher levels of nursing education and practice in emergency nursing, school nursing and primary care.
 I have served as a nurse educator for the past nine years.
-My educator roles have included clinical instructor, organizational education specialist, simulation lab manager, assistant professor, and RN-BSN coordinator.
-I currently hold the position of visiting nursing professor at Northwest Missouri State University teaching in the RN-BSN program and developing the MSN program.
+My educator roles have included clinical instructor, organizational education specialist, simulation lab manager, assistant professor and RN to BSN coordinator.
+Currently, I'm an assistant professor at Northwest Missouri State University teaching in the RN to BSN program and developing the MSN program.
 I am also a nurse practitioner, and my practice focuses on treating vulnerable populations and community health promotion.

 In which online program do you teach?

 In what ways do you connect with online students?

 I love teaching online, and find with today's technologies I can stay connected with students in a variety of ways.
 I use the Northwest Missouri State University's email and Canvas LMS most often.
 We also use the Remind App and conventional phone/text to communicate with our students.

 What do you want your students to take away from class?

 My goal is for students to enhance their nursing knowledge and practice by learning professional nursing concepts presented through baccalaureate and graduate-level learning.